HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/working_with_compose/change_context_root_or_home.md

 localhost/portal
 ```

-## Changing the home URL in a non helm based deployment
+## Changing the home URL in a non-Helm deployment

-Follow the steps in this section in case you want to use a string like "newHome" and "mynewHome" in the home URL, as opposed to "portal" and "myportal" /wps/portal and /wps/myportal.
+Follow the steps in this section in case you want to use a string like `newHome` and `mynewHome` in the home URL, as opposed to `portal` and `myportal` in `/wps/portal` and `/wps/myportal`.

-To change the home URL, use the script "changeHomeURLs.sh" located in Docker or Kubernetes at
+To change the home URL, use the script `changeHomeURLs.sh` located in Docker or Kubernetes at:

 ```
 /opt/openliberty/wlp/usr/svrcfg/bin/changeHomeURLs.sh